 Benjamin Netanyahu Abandons Bid To Form Government Amid Israel's Political Deadlock

 After nearly a month of fraught negotiations, Israeli Prime Minister Benjamin Netanyahu has abandoned his attempt to form a new government.
-On Monday the longtime leader, who heads the conservative Likud party, acknowledged his failure to cobble a coalition together from last month's muddled election results and returned the mandate to President Reuven Rivlin.
+On Monday, the longtime leader, who heads the conservative Likud party, acknowledged his failure to cobble together a coalition from last month's muddled election results, and he returned the mandate to President Reuven Rivlin.

-Netanyahu had been given 28 days to secure the 61 seats necessary to achieve a functioning majority by building support from other, smaller parties in the 120-member Knesset.
+Netanyahu had been given 28 days to secure the 61 seats necessary to achieve a functioning majority by building support from smaller parties in the 120-member Knesset.
 After the most recent election — the country's second inconclusive vote in less than six months — Likud won 32 seats, but the scandal-plagued prime minister could not make up the gap necessary to obtain a majority and secure his fifth straight term in office.

 Now, on Netanyahu's 70th birthday, Rivlin has turned to the prime minister's principal rival, Benny Gantz, a former army chief of staff and leader of the centrist Blue and White party.
-In a tweet Monday, Gantz responded to the new mandate quite simply: "It is time for blue and white."
+In a tweet on Monday, Gantz responded to the new mandate quite simply: "It is time for blue and white."

 In accordance with Basic Law: The Government (2001), Director General of Beit HaNasi Harel Tubi will inform Knesset factions thaat the president intends to transfer the mandate to Chairman of Kachol Lavan MK Benny Gantz and make available the 28 days allocated under the law.— Reuven Rivlin (@PresidentRuvi) October 21, 2019